-New Opportunities Outreach has an office located in each of the counties we serve: Audubon, Calhoun, Carroll, Dallas, Greene, Guthrie and Sac known as the Family Development Centers.
-Each Family Development Center has staff that works with low-income families on a daily basis to meet basic needs and develop their own capacity to do so.
+New Opportunities Outreach has a Family Development Center office located in each of the counties we serve: Audubon, Calhoun, Carroll, Dallas, Greene, Guthrie, and Sac.
+We have staff that works with low-income families on a daily basis to meet basic needs and develop their own capacity to do so.

 Family Development Center staff work with each family connecting them with programs offered through New Opportunities as well as additional resources and referrals in each county.
 Family Development Center Staff members are actively involved in the communities they work in to stay current and knowledgeable of programs available to help the families in need.